mercoglianoisidoro/jstree/README.md

-See the 'demo' directory to see a complete example
+See the 'demo' directory to have a complete example (js + php)

 ```